whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 Among all the things that I learnt during my undergraduate years, what got me the most excited was the prospect of building an institution that would outlive all individuals involved.
 After spending about a year in my first job, I jumped ships to join a technology and research-based Greenfield University project called Plaksha.
 At Plaksha, I have been part of a 4 member team that is designing and executing the admissions and outreach process; crafting the first undergraduate class.

 I also serve on the council of the Ashoka Alumni Association(AAA) as an elected Director.
 Here, I am building the foundations of the Alumni Association of India's foremost Liberal Arts University.

-br>I am glad you found your way here.
-I am a 24 year old liberal arts graduate with a lot of ideas.</br>

-<br>Wondering who I am? <a href="https://whysosuso.com/Susovan-Mahapatra/">Start here</a>

 <script src="https://f.convertkit.com/ckjs/ck.5.js"></script>